ansamant/hca-video-library/README.md

 > - Go to clients folder through console and run npm install there to install all reactjs dependencies
 > - Go to Google API and create your own personal API Key
 > - Create a .env file in the source folder and API Key along with your required channel id and Port (8080)
+> - From root directory run code by typing "npm start" in the terminal.
+Now the server will be running.
+> - In a new terminal go to client directory and type npm start.
+Now the client will be running.

 ### Notable Packages Used: